 Ayodhya verdict historic, will strengthen social fabric: Khattar

 "The verdict given by the Supreme Court on Ayodhya issue is historic.
 This verdict will help further strengthen the country's social fabric," the chief minister tweeted.
-Meanwhile, authorities in Haryana's Mewat region, which has a sizeable Muslim population, had imposed prohibitory orders under Section 144 till Monday as a precautionary measure.
+Authorities in Haryana's Mewat region, which has a sizeable Muslim population, imposed prohibitory orders under Section 144 of the CrPC till Monday as a precautionary measure.
+Prohibitory orders were also imposed at a few other districts of the state, especially those bordering Uttar Pradesh that include Yamunanagar and Faridabad.

-All educational institutions had also been ordered to remain shut from November 9-10, Nuh district Superintendent of Police Sangeeta Kalia said over phone.
-The prohibitory orders and decision to shut educational institutions was taken before the apex court was to pronounce its verdict in the Ayodhya case.
+In Nuh, all educational institutions had also been ordered to remain shut from November 9 to 10, Nuh district Superintendent of Police Sangeeta Kalia said over the phone.
+The decision to shut educational institutions was taken before the apex court was to pronounce its verdict in the Ayodhya case.

-After the verdict came out, Kalia said, there were no reports of any untoward incident in Nuh district.
-PTI SUN VSD HMB
+Officials said there were no reports of any untoward incident from anywhere in the state after the verdict came out.
+Meanwhile, Haryana Congress chief Kumari Selja said that in view of the prohibitory orders imposed at some places in the state, the party has suspended till further notice its programme to hold protests against the central and state governments on various issues.

+The Haryana Congress had planned statewide protests from November 7 to 14.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)